cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 When constant-time implementations are required, all basic operations and utility functions must be implemented in constant time, as discussed in
 {{utility}}.
+In some applications (e.g., embedded systems), leakage through other side channels (e.g., power or electromagnetic side channels) may be pertinent.
+Defending against such leakage is outside the scope of this document, because the nature of the leakage and the appropriate defense depends on the protocol from which a hash-to-curve function is invoked.

 Each encoding function accepts arbitrary input and maps it to a pseudorandom point on the curve.